rizkyashari/content-tech/README.md

 # content-tech
-Merupakan kumpulan koding bahasa pemrograman (Clojure, HTML, dan sebagian kecil Python); hasil pekerjaan sebagai Content Technologist di Zenius (start-up Edtech).
+A collection of codes of programming language (Clojure, HTML, and a small part of Python) from my work as a Content Technologist at Zenius (an EdTech start-up).